man in black jacket singing on stage

 Mountview

 Location: Peckham, South London.
-A trendy neighbourhood, not too far out of the city centre.
+A trendy neighborhood, not too far out of the city center.

 • This school covers a large range of techniques and offers very broad training.